vigne/docker-tutorial/README.md

 `ls /app/src` should show the `app.py` file copied earlier.

-### 2.2 Mount local directories into the container at start time
+### 2.2 Mount Local Directories Into the Container at Start Time

 During development, updating container as described above can be very cumbersome.
 Thus, one can mount only the source files of your application into the